DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "Noted, sorry, but as I need to coordinate with other divisions officers, I have to go."

 The soldiers started to descend past them.
-And Kay followed to third floor.
+And Kai followed to third floor.
 Although the building has been abandoned, he could see that windows glass has been covered by special film.

 "We've arrived."